jlangr/name-normalizer/README.md

 You can find solutions for most of these in the `all-solutions` branch.

 Missing your favorite language?
 Please submit a pull request minimally containing the starter code.
 Code a solution in the `all-solutions` branch if you can.
-Conspicuously missing: Python.
-(Let me know if you would like to pair on a solution for Python or Scala; I could use a pair.)
+Notably missing: Scala.

 Think you have a better solution for a language?
 I'm happy to see alternate approaches.
 If you have an incremental improvement, submit a PR.